MailTape/MailTape-v1/_posts/2015-02-01-Godblesscomputers.md

 _Godblesscomputers:_ **"**Ifan Dafydd is one of my favorite producers.
 I love is way to make beats with deep piano chords and glitch sounds.
 I also appreciate his way to use vocals as an instrument.**"**

 ## Guerre - For Qwanisha
 _Godblesscomputers:_ **"**I don't have many infos about Guerre.
-I found his stuff some month ago on Bandcamp and i felt in love with his music.
+I found his stuff some month ago on Bandcamp and I felt in love with his music.
 He reminds me some James Blake tunes with more glitchy sounds.**"**

 ## Long Arm - When Children Sleep
 _Godblesscomputers:_ **"**I love jazz.
-And i found really interesting when someone is able to find a good balance between samples and electronic sounds.**"**
+And I found really interesting when someone is able to find a good balance between samples and electronic sounds.**"**

 <p id="outroduction">
 That’s all folks!
 A big thank to our guest [Godblesscomputers](https://www.facebook.com/Godblesscomputers/timeline?ref=page_internal "Godblesscomputers' Facebook") for his selection and to Florence that made this episode possible.